Madhavred/Bootstrap-internship-project/README.md

 Bootstrap 5 Docs & Examples: We used this constantly to find and copy component code.

-Gemini (My AI Teacher): I used my AI training teacher, Gemini, quite a bit.
+Gemini : I used Gemini quite a bit.
 It helped me form a step-by-step plan.
 I also relied on it for debugging when I got stuck and didn't understand why my site was broken.

 Challenges Faced & How We Solved Them